Tasmanian devil: Description

-The Tasmanian devil has the most powerful bite relative to body size of any living mammalian carnivore, exerting a force of 553 N. The jaw can open to 75–80 degrees, allowing the devil to generate the large amount of power to tear meat and crush bones—sufficient force to allow it to bite through thick metal wire.
+The Tasmanian devil has the most powerful bite relative to body size of any living mammalian carnivore, with a Bite Force Quotient of 181 and exerting a canine bite force of 553 N. The jaw can open to 75–80 degrees, allowing the devil to generate the large amount of power to tear meat and crush bones—sufficient force to allow it to bite through thick metal wire.
 The power of the jaws is in part due to its comparatively large head.
 The teeth and jaws of Tasmanian devils resemble those of hyenas, an example of convergent evolution.
 Dasyurid teeth resemble those of primitive marsupials.
 Like all dasyurids, the devil has prominent canines and cheek teeth.
 It has three pairs of lower incisors and four pairs of upper incisors.
 These are located at the top of the front of the devil's mouth.
 Like dogs, it has 42 teeth, however, unlike dogs, its teeth are not replaced after birth but grow continuously throughout life at a slow rate.
 It has a "highly carnivorous dentition and trophic adaptations for bone consumption".
 The devil has long claws that allow it to dig burrows and seek subterranean food easily and grip prey or mates strongly.
 The teeth and claw strength allow the devil to attack wombats up to 30 kg in weight.
 The large neck and forebody that give the devil its strength also cause this strength to be biased towards the front half of the body; the lopsided, awkward, shuffling gait of the devil is attributed to this.

 The devil has long whiskers on its face and in clumps on the top of the head.
 These help the devil locate prey when foraging in the dark, and aid in detecting when other devils are close during feeding.
 The whiskers can extend from the tip of the chin to the rear of the jaw and can cover the span of its shoulder.
 Hearing is its dominant sense, and it also has an excellent sense of smell, which has a range of 1 km.
 The devil, unlike other marsupials, has a "well-defined, saddle-shaped ectotympanic".
 Since devils hunt at night, their vision seems to be strongest in black and white.
 In these conditions they can detect moving objects readily, but have difficulty seeing stationary objects.